 In more severe cases, the skin becomes very inflamed and angry looking in the affected areas, with flakes or scabs that can bleed or become infected.

 PD can be mistaken or misdiagnosed as rosacea, acne or contact dermatitis.
+Another common condition that people often self diagnose incorrectly as Perioral Dermatitis is Angular Cheilitis.

 Much like acne, perioral dermatitis causes small red papules or pustules on the face, however in the case of PD, the breakout is usually focussed around the mouth or nose area.
 A mild burning or itching sensation often accompanies the spots.